braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/create_a_canvas.md

 ![Canvas Target Audience][54]

-If you want to limit a particular journey to users who first used your app less than 3 weeks ago.
+If you want to target new users, you can limit a particular journey to users who first used your app less than 3 weeks ago.
 You can also control settings such as whether messages should be sent to users who are subscribed or opted-in to your notifications.

 ### Select Your Send Settings

-Click "Send Settings" to select your Subscription Settings, turn on rate limiting, and to enable Quiet Hours.
+Click **Send Settings** to select your Subscription Settings, turn on rate limiting, and to enable Quiet Hours.

 ![Send Settings][55]